Economic Data freely available online

 The BBC news site has a section with market data.

-There are six excellent sites for house price data.
+There are five excellent sites for UK house price data.

 Nationwide house prices site

 This gives quarterly movements in national house prices since 1952.
 More detailed series distinguishing type of property, type of buyer and region are given from more recent years (1973, 1983 or 1991).
 Data can be downloaded to Excel.

 Halifax House Price Index (Lloyds Banking Group)

 The Halifax House Price Index site shows the movements in UK house prices over the past 13 months.
 This is a free site.
 There is a much more extensive set of national, regional and housing-type data going back to 1983, which used to be free but has now been moved to the Markit site where a subscription is required to access the data.

 House price forecasts from the Office for Budget Responsibility